ibm-cloud-docs/vmware-service/vmaas/vcda-adding-capacity.md

 # Adding migration capacity to single-tenant Cloud Director sites
 {: #vcda-capacity-adding}

-After your {{site.data.keyword.vmware-service-full}} Cloud Director site instance order is complete, use VMware Cloud Director Availability (VCDA) to configure your instance capacity.
+After your {{site.data.keyword.vmware-service_full}} Cloud Director site instance order is complete, use VMware Cloud Director Availability (VCDA) to configure your instance capacity.
 Determine the amount of capacity based on how many virtual machines (VMs) you plan to migrate.

 Select from the following estimated capacity resource options that are required for your resource pool to migrate your VMs.
 Each resource is per instance.